British Virgin Islands

 Pride 'n Purpose

 Is our charitable arm committed to helping disadvantaged communities living adjacent to the Sabi Sand Reserve.
-Originally established in 2003 by members of the Ulusaba family, all the charity’s running expenses are covered Virgin Limited Edition and Virgin Unite, the Virgin Group’s non-profit foundation.
+Originally established in 2003 by members of the Ulusaba family, all the charity’s running expenses are covered by Virgin Limited Edition and Virgin Unite, the Virgin Group’s non-profit foundation.

 100% of donations go directly toward much needed projects.
 We estimate that Pride ‘n Purpose now benefits over 35,000 people across six communities.
 Our philosophy is that people are most effectively helped if they are empowered to help themselves, so the emphasis is most definitely on sustainable initiatives.